Deep Learning accuracy validation framework¶

 devices for infer.
 You can specify several devices using space as a delimiter. -async_mode

-allows run the tool in async mode if launcher support it. -num_requests
+allows run the tool in async mode if launcher supports it. -num_requests

 number requests for async execution.
 Allows override provided in config info.
 Default isAUTO